COGS108/Projects/FinalProject_Guidelines.md

 - movie recommendation system
 - youtube video comments / trending analysis
+- Kickstarter success prediction/analysis
+- prediction of what makes a song popular on Spotify

 If you think you have a novel idea and *really, really* want to work on any of these  topics, reach out to Prof Ellis, and she'll let you know if your idea will work.